CSBSJU/CSCI-160/exercises/entropy.md

   * lower-case letter,
   * number, and
   * special character: ! $ / % @ #

-They are an attempt to prevent the use of passwords that are easy to guess.
-The underlying idea is to increase the amount of entropy in user selected passwords.
-Entropy is a measure of the randomness of the space of possible passwords that could be generated using the above rules.
+They are an attempt to prevent users from choosing passwords that are easy to guess.
+In this context, it will not be a person guessing, but rather a machine running a cracking program, capable of thousands or millions of guesses per second.
+It turns out that when requirments like this are not enforced people tend to pick easily guessable passwords.
+According to many sources, some of the most popular passwords are:
+* password
+* 123456
+* qwerty
+* monkey
+* password1

+By requiring the inclusion of certain groups of characters, it prevents the use of passwords such as those listed above, at least in their most obvious form.
+If a cracking program is unable to quickly guess a password based on a dictionary of common passwords, it is necessary to use *brute-force* to guess the password, i.e., check all possible passwords that satisfy the requirements.

+A useful exercise for any computer literate person interested in the security of their password protected identity is to determine how many possible passwords could be constructed from a given set of requirements, and how long it would take a cracking program to check all such passwords.
+These total number of passwords can be expressed as:

+(1) C<sup>L</sup>,

+where *C* is the number of in the password alphabet, and *L* is the length of the password.

+This is only an indication of how strong a password is, since

 &#8721;